 - Start a New Tradition: Start a new tradition to honor the person's memory.
 Some ideas include having everyone bring some canned items to donate to a local food shelter, attending a religious service together or singing a special song.

 - Special Recipes: Is there a dish that the loved one always made and everyone loved?
-Try to find the family member's recipe and have someone make it each year.
+Try to find the family member's holiday recipe and have someone make it each year.
 This will bring back warm memories.

 Making Happy Memories